India’s Supreme Court scraps electoral bonds, calls them ‘unconstitutional’

 A foreign firm can now ‘buy a political party’ in India

-The secretive election funding system was challenged by opposition members and a civil society group on grounds that it hindered the public’s right to know who had given money to political parties.
+The secretive election funding system was challenged by the opposition parties and a civil society group on the grounds that it hindered the public’s right to know who had given money to political parties.

-Under the system, a person or company can buy these bonds from the state-run State Bank of India (SBI) in denominations ranging from 1,000 rupees ($12) to 10 million rupees ($120,000) and donate them to a political party of their choice.

-The bonds are then delivered to the party which can exchange them for cash.
-The bonds which are exempt from tax, do not carry the name of the donor.

-A five-judge top court bench headed by Chief Justice D Y Chandrachud on Thursday said the system is “unconstitutional” and directed the SBI to not issue any more of these bonds.
+A five-judge top court bench headed by Chief Justice DY Chandrachud on Thursday said the system is “unconstitutional” and directed the state-run State Bank of India (SBI) to not issue any more of these bonds, to furnish identity details of those who bought them, and to provide information about bonds redeemed by each political party.

-Critics have condemned the campaign financing method as an opaque way to funnel “black money” to parties.

-“The Supreme Court has struck down the electoral bond scheme and all the provisions that were made to bring it into effect,” Prashant Bhushan, a lawyer representing one of the petitioners, told reporters outside the court in New Delhi.
+“Political contributions give a seat at the table to the contributor … this access also translates into influence over policy-making,” Chandrachud said.

 ‘Extra layer of opacity’

+Undeclared individuals and companies bought such bonds worth 165.18 billion rupees ($1.99bn) up to November 2023, according to the Association for Democratic Reforms (ADR), a non-government transparency watchdog working on election funding in India.

+ADR calculates that more than half of all donations received by political parties used the scheme.
+It said between 2018 and March 2022, nearly 57 percent of these donations went to the BJP.
+In comparison, the opposition Indian National Congress party received only 10 percent.

-Jagdeep Chhokar, from the Association for Democratic Reforms (ADR) transparency watchdog and lead petitioner in the court case, said the ruling would help end political “mischief”.
+Jagdeep Chhokar from the ADR, which had challenged the scheme in the top court, said the ruling would help end political “mischief”.

 “My initial reaction is of big relief – and some hope,” he said, adding that the bond system “had added an extra layer of opacity”.

+Under the system, a person or company could buy these bonds from SBI in denominations ranging from 1,000 rupees ($12) to 10 million rupees ($120,000) and donate them to a political party of their choice.

+The bonds – first sold in early 2018 – were then delivered to the party which can exchange them for cash.
+The bonds, which were exempt from tax, did not carry the name of the donor.
+Cash donations are still allowed for elections, but carry no tax exemption.

 Since their introduction, electoral bonds had become a key method of political funding.
-Electoral bonds were first sold in 2018.
-ADR calculates that more than half of all donations received by political parties used the scheme.

-While the donors are technically anonymous, critics fear the government could access data through the state-owned SBI.
+While the donors were technically anonymous, critics feared the government could access data through the state-owned SBI.

-Modi’s BJP defended electoral bonds, arguing that because the donations are channelled through the banking system, the process is more transparent than direct cash donations.
+Because of the close nexus between money and politics, it is possible that financial contributions “would lead to quid pro quo arrangements”, the court said as it reinstated corporate donation limits, saying that treating companies and individuals alike for this was “manifestly arbitrary”.

+“The ability of a company to influence the electoral process through political contributions is much higher when compared to that of an individual … contributions made by companies are purely business transactions made with the intent of securing benefits in return,” said the top court’s order.